sentinal-x/object-oriented-programming-module/README.md

 # object-oriented-programming-module
-Module from my the second term of my first year at the University Of Exeter
+This respository contains all my assignments from the 'Object-Oriented Programming' module at the University of Exeter.